Chart Generation Guide¶

 Query variance heatmap (per-query analysis)

-Cost-performance scatter (ROI analysis)
+Cost-performance scatter (ROI analysis, if cost data available)

 Distribution box plot (consistency analysis)